-We can study the detectability of other gravitational-wave burst sources with frequencies in the Schenberg band as done with f-modes.
-In~\cite{MACHO} it was verified the feasibility of detecting black hole binaries as massive astrophysical compact halo objects (MACHO) by the Schenberg antenna, which is sensitive to black holes binaries with an individual mass of $0.5 M_{\odot}$ just before coalescing ($\sim 1$ ms).
-Only a few cycles of the final inspiral would be in the frequency band of [3150-3260] Hz, characterizing a short-duration transient.
-The authors estimated the event rate, in events per year, as a function of the sensitivity.
-Based on our detection range results, it is possible to estimate the expected event rate for these black hole mergers in the aSchenberg scenario.

-We produced a scientific outline to help characterize the feasibility of the reconstruction of the Schenberg antenna, from the state-of-art approach to burst detection and a skeptical view about this project.
-Indeed, this work cannot be considered an incisive reply about the project's future.
-Reaching the aSchenberg \textit{ultimate} sensitivity requires researching and developing many technologies and experimental techniques.
-This outcome is outside the scope of our work.
-To answer the question through a robust perspective from a detection possibility, it is necessary to assess the Schenberg detectability potential by looking for other categories of gravitational wave signals in O3 data, such as continuous signals~\cite{continuouswave} or from compact binary coalescence.
+Our study aims to provide a scientific framework for characterizing the feasibility of reconstructing the Schenberg antenna, taking into account the state-of-the-art approaches to burst detection.
+However, it is important to note that our work does not provide a definitive assessment of the future of the project.
+Achieving the \textit{ultimate} sensitivity of the Schenberg detector would require significant research and development efforts in various technological and experimental aspects, which are beyond the scope of our study.